 We have received overwhelmingly positive feedback on this educational activity, as well as requests for additional information on topics that clinicians find particularly challenging, such as talking to patients about their opioid use and determining the best strategy for tapering opioid therapy.
 To that end, we have created a series of learning resources to supplement this activity that are available from within the module as well as through the Topic Summary PDFs.

 This course covers:

 FDA Opioid Analgesic REMS Education Blueprint for Health Care Providers

 Involved in the Treatment and Monitoring of Patients with Pain

 Over 60 case-based questions with feedback and resources

-Pain Management and Opioids CME increases your knowledge of:
+Pain Management and Opioids CME/CE increases your knowledge of:

 - The latest practices for assessing and managing acute and chronic pain.

 - Current guidelines in the appropriate use of opioids for pain management.